isomerpages/cris-cadence/pages/terms-of-use.md

 **Availability and Right of Access to the Web Site**

 18. CADENCE reserves the right to update or modify this Web Site from time to time.
-CRIS may suspend the operation of this Web Site for any period of time without any prior notice.
+CADENCE may suspend the operation of this Web Site for any period of time without any prior notice.
 19. CADENCE reserves all rights to deny or restrict access to this Web Site to any particular person, or to block access from a particular Internet address to this Web Site, at any time, without ascribing any reasons whatsoever.

 **Hyperlinks from this Web Site to third party web sites**